 Specific recommendations depend on age and gender.
 Ask your health care provider which amount is best for you.

 To help make sure infants and children do not get too much fluoride:

-- Ask your health care provider about the type of water to use in concentrated or powdered formulas.
+- Ask your provider about the type of water to use in concentrated or powdered formulas.

-- Do not use any fluoride supplement without talking to your health care provider.
+- DO NOT use any fluoride supplement without talking to your provider.

 - Avoid using fluoride toothpaste in infants younger than 2 years.